dev-ai-lab/aws-architect/README.md

     - improve performance for a wide range of apps over TCP and UDP
     - no cache
       - proxying packets at the edge to applications running in one or more AWS regions
+    - It uses endpoint weights to determine proportion of traffic that is directed to the endpoint
+    - Blue-green deployment
     - good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP
     - good for HTTP use cases that requires static IP addresses
 - pricing: